avianand/Basic-Ecommerce-App/README.md

 26. Use the promise based version of the fs library to read/edit contents of files as it is easier to handle.
         User promises wherever possible.
 27. Now create getAll (to get data) function.
-        a. open and read contents of the file.
+        a. open and read all contents of the file.
         b. parse the content to JSON
         c. return the parsed content
-28. Write a create() function next to create a record in users.json file.
+28. Write a create() function to create a record in users.json file. get all records.
+Add new record. write all the records back to file.
-29. Seperate write file logic from create. as write file will be used frquently.
+29. Seperate writeAll function logic from create. as writeAll function will be used frquently.
-30.
+30. Create a randomId generator to generate id or unique identifier for records in user.json. use crypto module for genrating random string of chars.
+31. Now create function getOne to retrieve record for a particular ID. use Array.find method.
+32. Delete function.
+Create a delete function similar to that of getOne. fetch all records.
+Find one record. delete that record. writeAll back to file.
+33. Update function is little more complex.
+Find record by the id first, then to update/add details to record, use Object.assign function of Javascript. (check MDN)
+34. GetOneBy method. (find a record with filters) iterate through all idexes of array of objects. (for of loop (in array)) iterate through all key value pair of the filters object. (for in loop(in object)) match the value of database records with the filters object values.
+35. Set the export line and instatiate the class. instead of exporting the entire class, export an instance of the class.
+        We can do this because in our case we only need one instance of our users.json file/db.
+36. Handle the signup functional.
+        1. email should be unique.
+        2. password and password confirmation should be same.
+        3. Create an account if all passes.
+37. Use cookies to manage session and provide authentication.
+Use cookie-session library